ghga-de/milestones-docs/40-agile-wallaby/technical_specification.md

 ```

 In addition to the already propagated bucket name, the `s3_endpoint_alias` is now propagated downstream in events and a corresponding field is populated in the respective databases.
-This endpoint alias is a unique identifier for an object storage location, providing a 1:1 mapping to an endpoint URL.
+This endpoint alias is a unique identifier for an object storage node, providing a 1:1 mapping to an endpoint URL.
-It is assumed that files are never moved or copied across object storage locations, just between buckets of the same location, i.e. the given endpoint URL is immutable across a file's lifecycle with respect to the location it is pointing to.
+It is assumed that files are never moved or copied across object storage nodes, just between buckets of the same location, i.e. the given endpoint URL is immutable across a file's lifecycle with respect to the location it is pointing to.

-The proposed changes do not include redundancy across object storage locations.
+The proposed changes do not include redundancy across object storage nodes.

 ### Not Included:

-Changes to the logic selecting which object storage location is chosen will not be addressed in this epic.
+Changes to the logic selecting which object storage node is chosen will not be addressed in this epic.

 ## Human Resource/Time Estimation: